singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 Namespace
 ---------

-Let's say that you are exclusively using continers in the namespace ghcr.io/autamus.
+Let's say that you are exclusively using containers in the namespace ghcr.io/autamus.

 .. code-block:: console